Koszul duality for operadic categories: Derivations and the cobar construction

+Derivations of traditional operads defined in terms of partial compositions~\eqref{zitra_s_Mikesem_na_Jazz} (i.e.\ ``traditional'' Markl operads) were introduced in \cite[Definition~1.5]{markl:zebrulka}, and the cobar construction in that context then implicitly in \cite[Theorem~1.9]{markl:zebrulka}.
+The aim of this section is to generalize these notions to Markl (co)operads over operadic categories.

-Notice that then $e(X) = 0$ if and only if $X\in \ttO$ is local terminal.
-Indeed, the unique map $!: X \to u$ to a local terminal object satisfies $e(!)=0$, thus it is an isomorphism.
+We require that the base operadic category $\ttO$ fulfills \AA.
+Then $e(X) = 0$ if and only if $X\in \ttO$ is local terminal by~\cite[Lemma~3.25]{part1}.
 All Markl operads are tacitly assumed to be strictly unital and $1$-connected.
 The base monoidal category $\ttV$ will be the category $\Vect$ of graded vector spaces over a field $\bfk$ of characteristic~$0$.